Last Updated on October 25, 2022 by Griselda M.

 Nontoxic sealant for terracotta pots is not so hard to find.
-However, it is important that your sealant is nontoxic because plants could die if you use just any sealant you find in your home.
+However, your sealant must be nontoxic because plants could die if you use just any sealant you find in your home.

 Using non-toxic sealant for terracotta pots is crucial when you are painting your pot.
 Since terracotta pots are porous, paints can easily get through the pot and then blend with the soil.
 A non-toxic sealant can help prevent chemicals from passing through the pot and poisoning the plant.